 It also does useful things like Snapshot testing that lets you test unexpected changes in your UI.

 Jest is developed by Facebook, so it's often connected to React in people's head – but it's a universal platform adapting to all JS libraries.

 Vitest is a unit testing framework created and maintained by the Vue / Vite team, seamlessly integrating with Vite-based projects.
 Like Vite, it impresses with performance and blazing fast test runs.

 If your app is powered by Vite, it might be a better alternative for you than Jest: Vitest lets you define the config for your dev, build and test environments as a single pipeline, which makes it easy to set up and maintain.

 A framework just as fine as Jest is Mocha.
 It is super flexible and therefore maybe a bit more complex to set up.

 There are a lot of tools and support available to help you set up your tests exactly as you want.
 Does it do things like snapshot testing as well?
 Yes, but you have to set it up separately.

 Different to Jest or Mocha, Cypress does not focus on unit testing.
 While not totally excluding them from their scope, they want to make writing end-to-end tests easier and faster.

 E2E (end-to-end) tests have always a bit of a hassle to create, so we love this value proposition!
 There's a special sense of security you get from (visually) seeing a process work from a user's perspective.

 This course is specifically for unit testing (and not touching E2E or integration tests).
-It has just started, so new videos will be shared regularly between February and April 2020.

 You can watch and read the introduction about What to test for free, and sign up to access the whole course!